LE TOUR DE FRANCE

 I read somewhere that this one was the oldest game be named after the Tour de France.
 I don't recall where I read it but I remember that it said the game was of 1930.
 Of course, being the oldest game named after the Tour is a relevant fact (for collectors, at least) and one that would be enough, if true, to make this game an important one.
-However, this game can hardly be from the year 1930 since, even if the retro look of the riders makes the game look older, it features the stages of the Tour de France of 1933.
+However, this game can hardly be from the year 1930 since it features the stages of the Tour de France of 1933, even if the retro look of the riders makes the game look older.
+Furthermore, there are a couple of riders in national teams jerseys, and the Tour was not contested by national teams until 1930.

-Still, as far as I was concerned, the claim of being the oldest game named after the Tour was undisputed until I discovered this other game.
-Now I see thins under a different light.
+Still, as far as I was concerned, the claim of being the oldest game named after the Tour was undisputed until I discovered this game or even this other one.
+Now I see things under a different light.

 The board on the right belongs to the cheaper version.
 Since the box is smaller, the board is oddly bent in four parts.
 The cardboard is thinner, too.

 As mentioned above, the game has had quite a long life.
 Here is a wooden board, a reissue probably made in the 1970s (the foldable board on the right is the original, just shown here for comparison).
-By the way, on the flip side is a beautiful Jeu du Trotting (aka Jeu des Petits Chevaux)
+By the way, on the flip side (of the wooden game) is a beautiful Jeu du Trotting aka Jeu des Petits Chevaux.